 What does a month in The Studio by Art History Kids look like?

 Each week brings something new and fun…

-- During week 2 you can learn by watching a video lesson.
-(This can be done in addition to the week 1 guide, or as a substitute) This week’s video class shares all of the information from the week 1 guide.
+- During week 2, you can learn by watching a video lesson.
+(You can do this video lesson in addition to the week 1 guide or as a substitute) This week’s video class shares all of the information from the week 1 guide.
 You can choose your level of involvement– learn along with your kids, or use class time to do something else.